josephopio11/joseph_new_site3/_posts_new/draft_beyond-the-textbook-hands-on-labs-and-experiential-cs-learning.md

 {
   "metadata": {
-    "title": "Beyond the Textbook: Hands-On Labs and Experiential CS Learning", "excerpt": "Explore the power of hands-on labs and experiential learning in computer science education.
+    "title": "Beyond the Textbook: Hands-On Labs and Experiential CS Learning", "subtitle": "Explore the power of hands-on labs and experiential learning in computer science education.
 Discover practical strategies and inspiring examples to create a more engaging and effective learning environment.", "keywords": [
       "computer science education",
       "hands-on learning",